dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

 #Performance
 You might be wondering about the performance of this approach and how well it will scale when dealing with large amounts of data.
 These are valid concerns as this approach has the potential to be very inefficient if we are trying to display a large number of rows.

 For the example above, performance should not be a problem.
 I can't imagine a situation where we would have more than a handful or projects in the system and I know that this approach will scale well to at least 100 rows.
-Just to test out the theory, let's test a scenario where we have 1000 projects.
+However, it is always a good idea to test these types of assumptions.
+I decided to create 1000 projects in the database and see how BugTracker handled it.

 From a server performance, this seems to perform within acceptable parameters.
 The HTML that is generated comes in at just over 1MB.
-This is a little on the large side for sure, but by default IIS is actually compressing that before sending it to the client.
+This is a little on the large side for sure, but by default IIS on my local developer machine is actually compressing that HTML before sending it to the client.
 The actual size of the package delivered to the client is only 73.8KB.
 I can live with these parameters as a worst case scenario.

 ![Response size with 1000 projects](Images/1000ProjectsPageSize.png)

-One thing that would be annoying from a user's perspective is that the grid flashes momentarily before the DataTables component is initialized.
-An easy solution to this is to hide the table initially, then show the table after DataTables is done initializing.
+One thing I did notice is that the grid flashes momentarily before the DataTables component is initialized.
+This can be annoying to the user.
+An easy solution to this is to hide the table initially, then show the table only after DataTables is done initializing.
 While the table is initializing, we will show some *loading* text so the screen is not blank for the user.

 ```
 ...